Nachox07/crypto-app-frontend/README.md

 # crypto-app-frontend

+## Project description

+This project is about a cryptocurrencies-like website.
+Here is a description of the features it contains:

+### Main accounts page

+- This a page which is showing a list of accounts/wallets, like an administration panel from a user.
+- Each account has a balance in Bitcoin (BTC), it should display the balance in dollars given an exchange rate of the BTC to \$ by WebSocket at any time.
+- When a new exchange is pushed, it updates each account balance.
+Also, the account balance may change in the time, it will update the balance in real change and notifying in the following way:
+  - Red colour when the balance is lower than before
+  - Green colour when the balance is higher than before
+- Each account is a clickable element that will open a new page without refreshing with account details

+### Account details page

+- This is a page which is showing the details from a given account ID
+- It should display a list of transactions attached to the given account
+- It shows the balance which as before is changed by the exchange rate update and flash a different colour depending on the balance update

+### App header

+- Top bar component that allows the user to return to the home view

-## Quick introduction
+## Architecture introduction

-This repository contains a React app that looks like a sample of a cryptocurrency website.
-It connects to a backend compose by a restful API and WebSockets in order to render fake data in real-time.
+This repository contains a React app which connects to a backend compose by a restful API and WebSockets in order to render the fakr data in real-time.
 The tech stack is the following:

 - React with Typescript
 - Material UI as components library
 - Xstate and RxJS for business logic and networking
 - socket.io client
+- Automation testing with Cypress and Jest

 ## Installation